 The 497 miles of the Katmai coast encompass an array of habitats, including salt marshes, sedges, mud flats, gravel beaches, sand beaches, rocky shorelines, alder thickets, and salmon berry bushes.
 The only stand of Sitka spruce in the park is also located on the coast, emphasizing the variety of coastal habitats.
 Wildlife thrive in the various habitats and wolves, foxes, puffins, cormorants, and kittiwakes are fairly common.

-Brown bears in particular are found in the highest densities along the Katmai coast where nutrients and resources are consistently abundant.
+Katmai’s brown bears are found in the highest densities along the coast where nutrients and resources are consistently abundant.
 During early summer, bears spend much time foraging on the coastal sedge flats at Cape Chiniak and Swikshak, Hallo, and Kukak Bays.
+Due to the wide variety of food sources and unconfined terrain, the bears are highly solitary.
 Once the salmon begin running on the coast, many bears will move to streams and rivers to catch the abundant fish.
-Bears are also known to clam along the coastal tidal flats.
+Pre-winter feeding can result in groups of 5-10 to fish the salmon streams together.
+However, unlike the Brooks River bears, these brown bears also have access to other coastal food resources and they are known to clam along the coastal tidal flats.
+They use various eating techniques, including crushing shells or using their jaws and claws to pry open shellfish.

 The present-day uninhabited Katmai coast belies the rich cultural history of its past.
-Ancient travelers left the remains of their campsites along this coast 8,000 years ago, and were followed by a long series of resident Native cultures, hunters, trappers, traders, travelers, priests, scientists, and fishermen.
+Ancient travelers left the remains of their campsites along this coast for thousands of years , and were followed by a long series of resident Native cultures, hunters, trappers, traders, travelers, priests, scientists, and fishermen.
 During the recent 20th century, commercial clam canneries were among some of the human enterprises to leave their mark on the Katmai coast.